2019 Jeep Wrangler pickup could bear Scrambler name, may boast diesel option

 Jeep fans and the automotive community at large have been eagerly awaiting the return of a Jeep Wrangler-based pickup truck.
 Although solid information has yet to surface, we may have our first insight into what to expect from the Jeep pickup truck.
 Foremost, it's likely to bear the Scrambler name, according to the Jeep Scrambler Forum.

-The Jeep Scrambler was a lifestyle pickup introduced in 1981 on an extended wheelbase of the Jeep CJ-7, much like what the new Wrangler-based pickup will encompass.
+The Jeep Scrambler was a lifestyle pickup introduced in 1981 on the CJ-8, which was an extended wheelbase of the Jeep CJ-7, much like what the new Wrangler-based pickup will encompass.
 Unlike the original Scrambler, the new Jeep pickup is expected to feature a four-door crew cab, at least at the start of production.
 The forum also published information and scanned images of the potential Jeep Scrambler's frame and roof configurations.
 Per the images, the Scrambler's frame will be 33 inches longer than the Jeep Wrangler, and both hard- and soft-top roofs will be available.

 Like the Jeep Wrangler, the Scrambler pickup's hard-top roof will be a three-piece design finished in either the body color or black.
 A soft-top roof will be available in black as well.